 You should also ask about additional legal fees on top of that percentage.
 For example, some lawyers charge an hourly rate for additional work that arises.

 The best way to talk about money with a lawyer is to be open and blunt with them.
 That way, you will be able to tell if you’re getting honest answers in response or if they’re being vague.

 6. How Long Will My Case Take?

 An experienced lawyer will know how long your case will typically take.
-The timelines depend on a variety of factors.
+The timeline of a personal injury case depend on a variety of factors.
 However, your lawyer can provide a rough estimate.

 Regardless, your lawyer should strive to end the case as quickly as possible, especially if you’re in dire need of compensation.

 7. How Busy Are You?